FerryRain/Autonomous-Exploration-for-Shape-Reconstruction/README.md

-# Autonomous Exploration for Shape Reconstruction and Measurement via Informative Contact-Guided Planning
+# Autonomous Exploration for Shape Reconstruction and Measurement via Informative Contact-Guided Planning (AESRM)

 > Official code repository for the paper
 > **“Autonomous Exploration for Shape Reconstruction and Measurement via Informative Contact-Guided Planning”**.